jason-christopher/reading-notes/CompTIA_Data_Plus/Obj1.md

 ### Slowly Changing Dimensions

+Slowly changing dimensions (SCDs) are dimensions that change over time.
+The concept comes from data warehousing and describes how to version data that changes over time.
+There are multiple types of SCDs, with the most commonly used ones being SCD Type 1, SCD Type 2, and SCD Type 3.

+* Type 1: Overwrite
+  * In SCD Type 1, the new information simply overwrites the original information.
+In other words, no history is kept.
+This is often used when correcting errors in data.
+For example, if a customer's address is misspelled, you would overwrite the incorrect address with the correct one.
+This is equivalent to the "keep current information" approach you mentioned earlier.
+* Type 2: Add a new row
+  * SCD Type 2 means adding a new row to the table to represent new information.
+This way, the table keeps a history of the data.
+In the case of a changing dimension like a customer moving to a new address, a completely new row would be added for that customer with the new address.
+The old address is not removed, preserving a history of the addresses the customer has had.
+* Type 3: Add a new column
+  * In SCD Type 3, a new column is added to the table to track changes.
+For instance, if a customer moves, a "previous address" column could be added to the table, and the new address overwrites the current address.
+This method preserves some limited history but is not used as commonly as Type 1 and Type 2, as it only maintains the previous value.

+It's crucial to select the right SCD type based on the business requirement, as they offer different ways to track history and can significantly affect the size and complexity of your data warehouse.

 #### Keep Current Information

 In a dimension table, when changes occur in the original data source, and you want to overwrite that information in the table, it's a "keep current information" approach.
 For example, if a customer changes their home address, the new address replaces the old address in the table.

 #### Keep Historical and Current Information

-On the other hand, there are cases where preserving historical data
+On the other hand, there are cases where preserving historical data is necessary.

- is necessary.
 In such cases, a new record is added to the table to represent the new information, without discarding the old record.
 This way, the table keeps both historical and current information.
 For instance, when a product's price changes, rather than simply overwriting the old price, a new record is created with the new price and the date of the change.

 ---